 - Music @ The MATT: The Museum has a long history of offering live music events in its Performing Arts Center, outdoor garden and galleries.
 Musical genres vary and evening events are scheduled once a month in May, June, July and August.

-B.R.A.S.S. @ The MATT is a partnership between the museum and Bringing Resources to Action to Serve Seniors, which is a collaboration among the City of Waterbury, Connecticut Community Foundation, and New Opportunities, Inc. This opportunity waives admission for B.R.A.S.S. members, presents music, theater, gallery tours and art workshops developed just for them, and often includes a full lunch with dessert and beverages.
+- B.R.A.S.S. is a partnership between the museum and Bringing Resources to Action to Service Seniors.
+B.R.A.S.S. is a collaboration between the City of Waterbury, the Connecticut Community Foundation, and New Opportunities, Inc. This opportunity waives admission fees for B.R.A.S.S. members and makes possible the presentation of music, theater, gallery tours, and art workshops developed specially for members.
+Events often include full lunches with desserts and beverages.
 Supported in part by the Connecticut Community Foundation.